Box 569 Heriot Bay, British Columbia, Canada V0P 1H0

 Yoga on the Water Orca Retreat

-Kayaking is a suitable activity for most fitness levels and your guide’s will give you great tips on how to paddle efficiently.
+Kayaking is a suitable activity for most fitness levels and your guides will give you great tips on how to paddle efficiently.
 To help you get the most out of your experience and feel comfortable on the water, check out these helpful links: